-While prices are set on the basis of dollars per effective MW, only RegA resources receive payments based on this price per effective MW.52 RegA resources are paid the RMCCP times MW times the performance factor times the MBF, plus the RMPCP times MW times the performance factor times the MBF.
+While prices are set on the basis of dollars per effective MW, only RegA resources receive payments based on this price per effective MW.53 RegA resources are paid the RMCCP times MW times the performance factor times the MBF, plus the RMPCP times MW times the performance factor times the MBF.
 (The RegA MBF is 1.0.)
 RegD resources do not receive payments based on this price per effective MW.
-RegD resources are paid the RMCCP times MW times the performance factor, plus the RMPCP times MW times the performance factor times the mileage ratio.53 As a result, the current market design does not send the correct price signal to the RegD resources.
+RegD resources are paid the RMCCP times MW times the performance factor, plus the RMPCP times MW times the performance factor times the mileage ratio.54 As a result, the current market design does not send the correct price signal to the RegD resources.

-Figure 10-20 compares the daily average MBF and the mileage ratio for excursion and nonexcursion hours.
-Excursion hours (hours ending 7:00, 8:00, 18:00-21:00) are hours in which PJM has decided that more RegA is needed and PJM will not clear any RegD with an MBF less than 1.0.54 The shift in both the MBF values and the mileage ratio (Figure 10-20) resulted from the design changes implemented on January 9, 2017.
+Figure 10-19 compares the daily average MBF and the mileage ratio for excursion and nonexcursion hours.
+Excursion hours (hours ending 7:00, 8:00, 18:00-21:00) were hours in which PJM had decided that more RegA was needed and PJM would not clear any RegD with an MBF less than 1.0.
+Excursion hours were discontinued by PJM as of July 31, 2017.
+The shift in both the MBF values and the mileage ratio (Figure 10-19) resulted from the design changes implemented on January 9, 2017.

-The change in design decreased RegA mileage (the change in MW output in response to regulation signal per MW of capability), increased the proportion of cleared RegD resources' capability that was called by the RegD signal (increased TREG for a given MW) to better match offered capability, increased the mileage required of RegD resources and changed the energy neutrality component of the signal from a strict 15 minute neutrality to a conditional 30 minute neutrality.
+The change in design decreased RegA mileage (the change in MW output in response to regulation signal per MW of capability), increased the proportion of cleared RegD resources' capability that was called by the RegD signal (increased REG for a given MW) to better match offered capability, increased the mileage required of RegD resources and changed the energy neutrality component of the signal from a strict 15 minute neutrality to a conditional 30 minute neutrality.
 The changes in signal design increased the mileage ratio (the ratio of RegD mileage to RegA mileage).
 In addition, to adapt to the 30 minute neutrality requirement, RegD resources decreased their offered capability to maintain their performance.
 The reduction in offered capability reduced the amount of RegD MW clearing and increased the amount of RegA MW clearing, meaning a higher MBF in every hour.

-The weighted average mileage ratio during nonexcursion hours increased from 3.0 in the first six months of 2016, to 7.0 in the first six months of 2017 (an increase of 131.6 percent).
-The high mileage ratios on March 6, 2017, and March 29, 2017, were a result of the mechanics of the mileage ratio calculation.
-The extreme mileage ratios result when the RegA signal is fixed at a single value to control ACE and the RegD signal is not.
+The weighted average mileage ratio during nonexcursion hours increased from 2.81 in the first nine months of 2016, to 5.97 in the first nine months of 2017 (an increase of 112.4 percent).
+The high mileage ratio values are the result of the mechanics of the mileage ratio calculation.
+The extreme mileage ratios result when the RegA signal is fixed at a single value ("pegged") to control ACE and the RegD signal is not.
 If RegA is held at a constant MW output, mileage is zero for RegA.
 The result of a fixed RegA signal is that RegA mileage is very small and therefore the mileage ratio is very large.

 These results are an example of why it is not appropriate to use the mileage ratio, rather than the MBF, to measure the relative value of RegA and RegD resources.
-In these events RegA resources are providing ACE control by providing a fixed level of MW output which means zero mileage, while RegD resources alternate between helping and hurting ACE control, both of which result in positive mileage.
+In these events, RegA resources are providing ACE control by providing a fixed level of MW output which means zero mileage, while RegD resources alternate between helping and hurting ACE control, both of which result in positive mileage.

-52 This is due to the fact that RegA resources performance adjusted MW are their effective MW as the MRTS of RegA resources is always equal to one, as effective MW are defined in terms of RegA performance adjusted MW.
+53 This is due to the fact that RegA resources performance adjusted MW are their effective MW as the MRTS of RegA resources is always equal to one, as effective MW are defined in terms of RegA performance adjusted MW.

-53 Performance adjusted RegD MW are converted to effective MW by multiplying the performance adjusted MW by the market clearing
+54 Performance adjusted RegD MW are converted to effective MW by multiplying the performance adjusted MW by the market clearing